djlisbonne/power_outage_analysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
-**Figure 4**: Bivariate box plot showing relationship between cause category and climate category vs outage duration.
+**Figure 5**: Bivariate box plot showing relationship between cause category and climate category vs outage duration.

 # Framing a Prediction Problem
-I aim to predict the **number of customers affected by a power outage** based on historical data and various features such as weather conditions, region demographics, and outage characteristics.
+I aim to predict the **outage duration** based on historical data and various features such as weather conditions, region demographics, and outage characteristics.

 ### Type of Problem:
-This is a **regression problem**, since the response variable (number of customers affected) is continuous.
+This is a **regression problem**, since the response variable (outage duration) is continuous.

 ### Response Variable (What We Are Predicting):
-The target variable is the **number of customers affected by a power outage** (a continuous variable representing the total count of affected residential customers).
+The target variable is the **outage duration** (a continuous variable representing the duration in minutes of a given outage).

 ### Why I Chose This Response Variable:
-The number of customers affected by a power outage is a key metric for utility companies, as it helps to assess the severity of the outage.
+The outage duration is a key metric for utility companies, as it helps to assess the severity of the outage.
 Knowing this allows better resource allocation, such as deploying repair crews, communicating with customers, and prioritizing areas for restoration.
 It also provides valuable insights into the reliability of the power grid in different regions and under different conditions.

 ### Features (Information Available at the Time of Prediction):
 When making the prediction, I would only have access to the **features available before or during the early stages of the outage**.
 These could include: